St. Louis Cardinals (NFL): 1960s

 A 4–1–0 start to the 1965 season evaporated into a 5–9–0 finish.
 Starting quarterback Charley Johnson struggled most of the season with a shoulder injury and defensive leader Larry Wilson missed games with broken hands.

 In 1966 (the team's first in the newly opened Busch Memorial Stadium), the Cardinals had a new head coach in Charley Winner.
 They were in first place in the Eastern Conference with a 7-1–1 record, but Johnson suffered a season-ending injury against the Giants and the Cardinals lost four of their last five games leaving them out of the playoffs.
 The 1966 season saw the debut of first-round draft pick Johnny Roland who gained 908 yards from scrimmage and was named NFL Rookie of the Year.

 In 1967, Johnson was summoned to active duty in the Army.
 This opened the door for Jim Hart who was signed as an undrafted free agent out of Southern Illinois University the previous season.
 Hart threw for over 3000 yards and 19 touchdowns in 1967, but the team finished with six wins, seven losses, and one tie.

-In 1968, the Cardinals swept the Cleveland Browns and ended the year with a 9–4–1 mark, but a loss to San Francisco 49ers and a tie against the woeful Pittsburgh Steelers kept the Cardinals out of the playoffs.
+Meanwhile, the NFL expanded to four divisions.
+It also eschewed one-game playoffs as tiebreakers in favor of pro football's first guaranteed multi-game postseason scheme.
+Under the second season of the new format, the Cardinals won on the road against the Cleveland Browns to give them a critical advantage under the newly-devised tiebreakers.
+However, a tie against the woeful Pittsburgh Steelers eventually ensured the Cardinals would miss the playoffs.
+St. Louis still beat Cleveland at home to complete the season sweep and end the year with a 9–4–1 mark, which was better than two other NFL playoff teams but a half game behind the Browns.

 St. Louis fell back to 4–9–1 in 1969, but that season saw the debut of Roger Wehrli, a star safety at the University of Missouri who played 14 seasons for the Cardinals and was elected to the Pro Football Hall of Fame in 2007.